mkcms/emacs-binary-utils/README.md

 Using `compdb-output-filename` as `compiled-file-function` allows automatically finding binary (.o) files for current buffer from `compile_commands.json` file.

-The other commands are:

-- `binfile-diff`

-  Display a diff buffer for examining a difference between two disassembled binary files.

 ## `bdx.el` - Frontend for bdx ##